Are Life Insurance Premiums Tax Deductible? Business & Personal

 Pension Protection Act Compliance

 For employer-owned life insurance issued after August 17, 2006, the insured employee must provide written consent before the policy is issued.
-Businesses must also file Form 8925 annually with their tax return.
-Failure to comply can make the death benefit fully taxable — negating the primary advantage of the policy.
+Businesses must also file Form 8925 every year a policy is in force, attached to the company's annual income tax return.
+Failure to comply can make the death benefit above premiums paid fully taxable, negating the primary advantage of the policy.

 Section 162 Bonus Plans: A Smart Workaround